natelistrom/natelistrom.github.io/_drafts/interest-effort.md

 Your job as a storyteller is to honor their engagement by minimizing unnecessary effort and making necessary effort meaningful.

+## Keeping things in balance

 I like to think of interest and effort as weights placed on the opposite sides of a scale.
 The more weight on either side, the more likely the scale will tip.
 As a storyteller, you can get away with some effort, but you must offset the balance with a corresponding weight of interest.
 The more effort your story requires of the audience, the more interest you must provide to keep them motivated.

 Another way to think about it is to imagine water pumping through a pipe.
 The steeper the incline and the longer the distance the water must travel (effort), the greater the pressure must be to get it to its destination (interest).

-Of course, there's great variability in what makes a "good" balance of interest and effort.
+Of course, the metaphor breaks down at a certain point.
+There's great variability in what makes a "good" balance of interest and effort.
 Thrillers tend to have high pressure and straight pipes: simple, straightforward prose and explosive narrative drive.
 Literary stories, in contrast, play more in imagery and ambiguity: pressure lower and paths more winding.
 Neither is inherently worse or better, but they are different, and they will attract different sorts of people.
 Connecting with an audience depends a lot on what the audience is seeking.
+For some, the weights need to be heavier on one side than for others.

+---

-How do we use this formula in our storytelling?
+## How do we use this formula in our storytelling?

 The first thing is to work with intent.
 If you provide a steep interest:effort ratio, be sure you're doing it on purpose.
 It's one thing to knowingly challenge your audience to climb a mountain; it's something else to place a mountain in their way by accident.
 This is why we study craft.
 We should endeavor as storytellers to obtain the knowledge and skill to both understand and fully control when the paths we are laying for our audiences are difficult or easy.
 "Know the rules so that you can break them," as the adage goes.